ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/tuesday/preproc.md

     wget https://ucdavis-bioinformatics-training.github.io/2017-June-RNA-Seq-Workshop/tuesday/adapters.fasta

-Now run scythe specifying an output file, the adapters file, and the input file:
+Now run scythe specifying an output file, the adapters file, and the input file.
+Add an ampersand at the end to run it in the background so that we can run the other file through scythe concurrently:

-    scythe -o I894_S90.scythe.R1.fastq -a adapters.fasta I894_S90_L006_R1_001.fastq.gz
+    scythe -o I894_S90.scythe.R1.fastq -a adapters.fasta I894_S90_L006_R1_001.fastq.gz &
+    scythe -o I894_S90.scythe.R2.fastq -a adapters.fasta I894_S90_L006_R2_001.fastq.gz &

 This will take approximately 5 minutes to run.
+You can use the 'top' or 'jobs' commands to monitor the jobs.
+When the jobs finish, you will have two files that are adapter trimmed.

 ---